ryankillian/aesop-gpt/src/lib/fables/wolf-and-crane.md

 1. **Risk and Reward**: The crane's experience can be seen as a commentary on the uncertainties involved in risk-taking.
 While the crane was heroic and was promised a reward, it ended up getting nothing.
 This can be a cautionary note about ensuring guarantees before taking a risk, especially when dealing with unreliable parties.

-2. **Need Versus Greed**: When the wolf was in need, he was ready to promise anything.
+2. **Need vs Greed**: When the wolf was in need, he was ready to promise anything.
 But when his need was satisfied, his greed took over.
 This suggests a dichotomy between need and greed that can lead individuals to act differently under different circumstances.

 3. **Disparity in Power Dynamics**: This tale also provides a lesson about power dynamics and how they can be misused.
 The wolf, being physically superior, is able to exploit the crane and deny it its due reward.
 This points to a societal issue where those in power sometimes exploit those who are weaker or more vulnerable.